-Funding Requirements and Sources: primarily various Federal and State grants; municipal funds only if sufficient
+Funding Requirements and Sources: primarily various Federal and State grants; municipal funds

-Task Brief Description Task ECOS Strategy 3.2.2 Strive for 80% of new development in areas planned for growth, which amounts to 15% of our land area.
-Implement Action Item 1: Invest in Areas Planned for Growth especially a.
+7D 1 D. C. D. C. Task Brief Description Strive for 80% of new development in areas planned for growth, which amounts to 15% Implement Action Item 1: Invest in Areas Planned for Growth especially a.
 Establish wastewater, water infrastructure and public transit in areas currently developed and/or planned for growth. b.
-Target reuse, rehabilitation, redevelopment, infill, and brownfield investments to area currently developed and/or planned for growth.
+Target reuse, rehabilitation, redevelopment, infill, and brownfield investments to area currently developed and/or planned for growth. of our land area.
 Implement Action Item 6: Metropolitan Transportation Plan Investments especially: a.
 Adequately fund the maintenance and preservation of our existing transportation assets including roads, bridges, rail, transit, walking/biking facilities, and transportation demand management (TDM) programs and facilities. b.
 New transportation system investment should focus on the highest priority transportation projects as detailed in the ECOS/Metropolitan Transportation Plan (MTP) Project List.
 In the next five years, these projects will primarily be those that are included in the Transportation Improvement Program (TIP), as may be amended.
 The TIP projects are considered FUNDED VITAL PROJECTS for the purposes of the Comprehensive Economic Development Strategy (CEDS).